Justin Gainey: Coaching career

 Prior to the 2021-22 season, Gainey joined Rick Barnes' staff at Tennessee as an assistant coach.
 In his first season in Knoxville, Gainey helped the Volunteers to a 27-win season that featured wins over 4 top-10 ranked teams, a season high AP poll rank of #5, and the Division 1's 3rd best defensive efficiency (KenPom).
 They maintained a Top 25 ranking in the AP poll for the entire season.
 Gainey also assisted in the development of All-SEC and SEC Tournament MVP, Kennedy Chandler.
 The Volunteers finished with a 14-4 record in SEC conference play and earned a #3 seed in the NCAA Tournament.
 Tennessee won their opening game in the 2022 NCAA Tournament but fell to Michigan in the Round of 32.

 Gainey was appointed to associate head coach and defensive coordinator prior to the 2022-23 season.
 In his first year leading the defense, the Volunteers posted the best defensive efficiency in the nation.
 At a point late in the 2022-23 season, the Volunteers had the top defense since KenPom started analyzing numbers in 1997.
 The team allowed just 57.9 points per game which is the lowest total allowed by an SEC team since 2014-15.
 The Vols won 25 games in 2022-23 and earned a #4 seed in the 2023 NCAA Tournament.
 In the opening round of the 2023 NCAA Tournament, Tennessee defeated #13 seed, Louisiana.
 In the Round of 32, the Volunteers beat Duke and held them to a season and NCAA Tournament game low (tied), 52 points, with Gainey responsible for the team's scout.
 Tennessee ultimately fell to Final Four participant, Florida Atlantic, in the Sweet Sixteen.

 The 2023-24 Tennessee team built upon the success of the 2022-23 season and are currently on pace for another NCAA Tournament bid.
 With Gainey again leading the defense, the team sits in the Top 5 in defensive efficiency again on KenPom (as of 3/7/24).
 The Volunteers also earned their first solo SEC regular season title since 2007-08.

-The 2024-25 Tennessee basketball season is Gainey's 19th season as a coach.
+The 2024-25 Tennessee basketball season was Gainey's ninthteenth season as a coach.

+NC State

+On March 31, 2026, NC State hired Gainey as head coach, replacing Will Wade who went back to LSU.